Can You Sue For Carpal Tunnel & Other Sedentary Work Injuries?

 While it’s true that you might do some of these same activities outside of work, too, carpal tunnel syndrome is a work-related injury when the job duties make carpal tunnel syndrome worse.

 How Do You Prove Carpal Tunnel Is Work-Related?

-To prove that carpal tunnel is work-related, you should consult a medical and ergonomic expert.
+Once you have a diagnosis, you’re ready to take steps to prove that carpal tunnel is work-related.
+To do this, you should consult a medical and ergonomic expert.
 This person evaluates your job duties.
 They look at all of the things that you do in a day’s work.
 Then, they look at your injuries.
 By comparing your injuries with your work duties, the expert can speak to how your work duties caused or contributed to your injuries.
 They may also examine your activities when you are not working.

 As you work to prove that your carpal tunnel is work-related, don’t forget that you’re an essential witness, too.
 You can provide valuable information about your working conditions.
 You can also speak to how your symptoms developed over time.
 While your own testimony is valuable, alone, it likely isn’t enough to prove that your carpal tunnel is work-related.
 Having the right expert to testify on your behalf is critical to making the connection between your work injuries and your symptoms.

 Is Carpal Tunnel Syndrome a Disability Under the ADA?

 Yes, carpal tunnel is a disability under the ADA.
 The Americans With Disabilities Act recognizes carpal tunnel syndrome as a disability that can interfere with the tasks of everyday life.
 If you have carpal tunnel syndrome, you may deserve reasonable accommodation in your employment and other places to enable you to participate in places of public accommodation.